malaterre/GDCM/README.txt

-/*
+/**
-\mainpage gdcm documentation
+\mainpage GDCM Documentation

 This is the developpers documentation.

-GDCM
+TODO: write short intro

 */